14 Best Lakes in Oregon

 Much of the Siltcoos Lake shoreline is inaccessible, so bringing a boat is the best way to enjoy the water.
 For those without a boat, land activities at Siltcoos Lake are also abundant.
 Several campgrounds line the banks of the nearby Siltcoos River, like the 55-site Waxmyrtle Campground.
 Several hiking trails, like the Waxmyrtle Trail, also span the area and lead to the ocean.

 11. Sparks Lake

-A popular day trip and weekend getaway in Central Oregon, Sparks Lake is a 30-mile drive west of Bend.
-Within the Deschutes National Forest, the lake is accessible via the stunning Cascade Lakes Scenic Byway.
-The 360 acres of Sparks Lake has a beautiful backdrop of South Sister and features a vibrant environment to explore on and off the water.
+A popular day trip and weekend getaway in Central Oregon, Sparks Lake is a 30-mile drive west of Bend, within the Deschutes National Forest.
+The lake is accessible via the stunning Cascade Lakes Scenic Byway.
+The 360 acres of Sparks Lake have a beautiful backdrop of South Sister and feature a vibrant environment to explore on and off the water.